engkinandatama/deg-analysis-pipeline/README.md

 ### Input Requirements

-- **Expression Data**: CSV file with genes as rows and samples as columns
+- **Expression Data**: tsv file with genes as rows and samples as columns
-- **Metadata**: CSV file with sample information and group assignments
+- **Metadata**: tsv file with sample information and group assignments
 - **Format**: Standard RNA-seq count data or normalized expression values

 ### Pipeline Initialization